 The Sunshine State isn’t always sunny.
 When it rains in Florida, it pours.
 Due to the low-lying elevations of the Florida Keys, residents need to be aware of potential flooding that may occur.
-Heavy rains, tropical storms and hurricanes have all affected Florida in the recent years.
+Heavy rains, tropical storms, and hurricanes have all affected Florida in recent years.

 - All of Monroe County is located in a floodplain.

 - Base flood elevations range from 6 to 17 feet above Mean Sea Level (MSL).

 - Flood Damage is not covered by your homeowner’s insurance.